Blagnac Rugby

-Blagnac Rugby, previously known as Blagnac Sporting Club Rugby and commonly known as Blagnac, is a French rugby union team that currently takes part in Nationale, the third-tier of the countries rugby system.
+Blagnac Rugby, previously known as Blagnac Sporting Club Rugby and commonly known as Blagnac, is a French rugby union team that currently takes part in Fédérale 1, the fifth-tier of the countries rugby system.

 The club is currently attempting to make a comeback to the professional ranks after having been relegated due to both sporting and financial issues.
-In 2007-08, the club played in France's second professional level, Rugby Pro D2, but finished bottom of the table.
+In 2007-08, the club played in France's second professional level, Pro D2, but finished bottom of the table.
 This automatically led to their relegation to the first amateur level, Fédérale 1, but a postseason audit revealed financial problems serious enough that French sporting authorities forcibly relegated them further to Fédérale 2.
 They earned promotion to Fédérale 1 after winning the 2009–10 Fédérale 2 championship.

 It was founded in 1922 in Blagnac, in the suburbs of Toulouse.
 Their nickname, caouecs, is the occitan word for carrots.